Who Is At Fault? Understanding Your Rights In Premises Liability

 A person is negligent when they failed to exercise ordinary care.
 Ordinary care is the care which a reasonable person would use in similar circumstances.
 So, for potential premises liability situations, negligence means the owner knew or should have known of a hazard and took no reasonable steps to prevent an injury.
 For example, if on a Madison restaurant patio a large sign says “step up” and those two steps are also under a bright light and are painted yellow, the owner has acted reasonably and will likely be found not to have been negligent if someone trips.

 If, however, there are steps to a patio that the owner knows are likely to cause a slip and fall and yet does nothing to protect patrons, someone injured on those steps may have a case.
 This is especially true if the steps are in need of repair.
 Be advised that whenever you are seriously injured on premises it is always wise to consult a legal professional.
 An experienced premises liability attorney can assess the merits of your case and advise you on the best way to proceed.

-All three of the attorneys at Atterbury, Kammer & Haag, S.C., have attained the very highest rating that you can achieve as trial lawyers in this country and have distinguished case histories.
+Both of the attorneys at Atterbury, Kammer & Haag, S.C., have attained the very highest rating that you can achieve as trial lawyers in this country and have distinguished case histories.
 In fact, we take the complex and challenging cases other firms decline.